Trade In Your Old Home Loan for a New One

 - And your future plans (if you plan on moving relatively soon)

 - So be sure it makes sense before you spend any time or money on it

 In fact, it could actually cost you money if you don’t take the time to crunch the numbers and map out a plan.

 If you’re not sure you’ll still be in your home next year, or even just a few years from now, a refinance might not make sense if you don’t recoup the associated closing costs.

 Instead of borrowing more than you need, or “resetting your mortgage,” do the math first to determine the best move for your unique situation.

-My refinance calculator might be helpful in determining what makes sense depending on the situation in question.
+My refinance calculator might be helpful in determining what makes sense depending on the scenario in question.

 This keeps the first mortgage intact if you’re happy with the associated interest rate and loan term, but gives you the power to tap into your home equity (get cash) if and when necessary.